neinAlkem/neinAlkem/README.md

 - 🌱 I’m currently learning machine learning and web development
 - 💬 Ask me about project management
 - 📫 How to reach me: bagasrizal.work@gmail.com
-- 😄 Pronouns: He/Him
+- 😄 2024 Goals: Learn more about machine learning
-- ⚡ Fun fact: Solo Leveling is one of the best manwha series
+- ⚡ Fun fact: Beside coding, i'm also a powerlifter

 ### Connect with me: